A good-quality Lusia leather jacket/handbag

 care label.
 Any good-quality leather jacket features label directions

 explaining how to care for the leather jacket properly.
-This care label is
+This care label is usually

 This care label tells the owner exactly which type of leather the jacket is made from, as well as which type of finish it is.
 There are several different types and finishes of leather, and each requires different care methods.
 The following table provides a list of the various finishes of leather available and a description of each.